A. Choice of Plan

-For a small investment, Premier Plan offers comprehensive benefits with higher limits.
-You will receive up to $2 million protection for medical expenses whilst overseas, double indemnity of a maximum of $1 million for accidental death due to public transport accident, unlimited evacuation benefits as well as many other benefits as listed in the Summary of Benefits.
+For a small investment, Premier Plan offers comprehensive benefits with higher claim limits.
+You will receive up to $2,000,000 protection for medical expenses incurred whilst overseas for Sickness or Injury sustained overseas, double indemnity of a maximum of $1,000,000 for accidental death due to public transport accident while overseas, unlimited emergency medical evacuation benefit as well as many other benefits as listed in the Summary of Benefits.

 Q: How soon can I activate Travel Guard?